 Effective March 22, 2013, the Fund's BOD approved a number of amendments to the Agreement as well as to the Administration Agreement.
-The amendments included, amongst others, the revision of the use of the Fund's resources, the Fund's BOD functions, the services provided by the Bank, and the Bank's liability in the administration of the Fund.
+The amendments included, amongst others, the revision of the use of the Fund's resources, the Fund 's BOD functions, the services provided by the Bank, and the Bank 's liability in the administration of the Fund.
 One of the effects of the implementation of these amendments was the discontinuation of the previous requirement to set aside an annual amount to maintain the value of the resources contributed to the Fund.
 As a result, and due to the absence of donor-imposed permanent and/or temporarily restricted use of resources, the Fund no longer qualified as an endowment fund.
-On June 19, 2013, the Bank's Board of Executive Directors (Board) approved the proposed amendments to the Administration Agreement.
+On June 19, 2013, the Bank's Board of Executive Directors approved the proposed amendments to the Administration Agreement.

-On August 2, 2017 the Bank's Board approved the proposed amendments to the Fund's BOD voting process, reference to the initial period and the composition of the Fund's TAS (GN-1965-14).
+On August 2, 2017 the Bank's Board approved the proposed amendments to the Fund's BOD voting process, reference to the initial period and the composition of the Fund's TAS.

 On December 18, 2018, the President of the Fund's BOD requested the Bank to extend the Administration Agreement for another five-year period until June 30, 2024.
-The extension request was approved by the Bank's Board of Executive Directors on June 19, 2019 (GN-1965-16).
+The extension request was approved by the Bank's Board of Executive Directors on June 19, 2019.

-On December 18, 2020 the Bank and the Inter-American Institute of Cooperation for the Agriculture (IICA) signed an agreement to relocate the TAS personnel from the Bank to the IICA office in Washington, DC starting January 1 of 2021 through December 31, 2023.
-The Bank continues to perform the role of the administrator of the Fund and transfers the FONTAGRO administrative budget to the IICA to cover the administrative expenses of the TAS, which continues to be deducted from the resources of the Fund.
+On December 18, 2020, the Bank and the Inter-American Institute of Cooperation for the Agriculture (IICA) signed an agreement to relocate the TAS (included its personnel) from the Bank to the IICA office in Washington, DC starting January 1 of 2021 through December 31, 2023.
+The Bank continues to perform the role of the administrator of the Fund and transfers the FONTAGRO administrative budget to the IICA to cover the administrative expenses of the TAS.
+In 2024, the relocation was extended to February 28, 2026.